Tokyo asks government to allow it to take virus measures

 “It would be a matter of time before Tokyo faces a situation similar to Osaka,” Koike said.

-She said timing and details of the new measures, including shorter hours for restaurants and bars, will be decided later, possibly on Friday.
+She said timing and details of the new measures, including shorter hours for restaurants and bars, will be decided later.

+Later Thursday, Prime Minister Yoshihide Suga said he plans to place Tokyo under emergency virus measures after consulting with experts on Friday.
+Suga said he is also discussing the possibility of similar steps with other prefectures where infections have spiked.

 Infections have also surged elsewhere in the country.
 With Japan's vaccination drive still at an early stage, the surge may cause further cancelations of Olympic-related events.